 Repair of self-supporting “run-flat” tyres

 As each tyre manufacturer may use different technical solutions to provide run flat capability, the view on repairing of self-supporting tyres varies across the industry.
 Reference should be made to tyre specialists or to the relevant tyre manufacturer for repair guidelines and to the vehicle owner’s handbook regarding the use of repaired tyres on the vehicle.

-Tyre ageing is not a function of the passage of time alone but rather the cumulative exposure to adverse environmental and operational factors.
+Tyre ageing is not a function of the passage of time alone but rather the effect of cumulative exposure to adverse environmental and operational factors.
 Prolonged exposure to ozone or ultra-violet light can affect the natural and synthetic rubbers used in tyres.
 Tyre manufacturers incorporate additives to reduce this phenomenon.
 The flexing of the tyre in normal use helps the diffusion of these additives to the surface of the tyre where they act against the adverse effects of exposure to ozone and ultra-violet light.
 This diffusion process is greatly reduced in tyres fitted to vehicles that are used infrequently.
 Consequently, such tyres are more susceptible to degradation caused by adverse environmental factors than tyres on vehicles that are frequently used.
 Spare wheels and tyres on trailers and caravans are a case in point.
 Older or infrequently used tyres should be regularly inspected for early signs of deterioration.